 The project supports the development of new mechanisms that promote and finance access to a secure water supply and sanitation and combines efforts to establish them within the international policy dialogue.
 A new fund is currently being developed in cooperation with the Kreditanstalt für Wiederaufbau (KfW), the Organisation for Economic Co-operation and Development (OECD) and the World Bank, with the aim of using funds to support water utilities in partner countries more effectively, efficiently and with a greater impact on poverty.

-The international discourse specifically addressed the close relationship between water and climate.
-As a result, the crucial importance of water management, particularly in adaptation and mitigation measures, has been firmly embedded in the annual UN Climate Change Conferences and the Global Commission on Adaptation.
+The project has made a targeted effort to include the close links between water and climate in international discourse.
+As a result, the crucial importance of water management has been anchored in adaptation and mitigation measures at the annual UN Climate Change Conferences and the Global Commission on Adaptation.

 Trainings carried out for more than 780 international, regional and national representatives from policy, civil society and academia have boosted awareness of the WEF-Nexus approach and its usefulness.
 By providing policy advice in its partner regions, the project has helped incorporate the interdependencies between the water, energy and food sectors into political decisions in order to ensure that resources are used in a more efficient and sustainable manner.